nztim/logger/readme.md

 ### Changelog

+* v0.5: Enable configuration of base folder and dot notation for subfolders
 * v0.4: Add database handler.
   * Upgrade: add new config file entries.
 To log entries to the database, add and run the migration, then update config file settings accordingly.
 * v0.3: Remove Papertrail handler, use config file instead of .env, require PHP7.